BatmanAoD/newsh/ShellThoughts.md

 I really like a lot of Nu ideas.
 I tried it early on and have even tried a few times to make it my daily driver.
 I would honestly love to see Nu or something like it "win," i.e. gain widespread usage and recognition.

-But reading ["The Case for Nushell"](https://www.jntrnr.com/case-for-nushell/), I don't get a sense of what JT think the purpose of a shell *is*, and that makes me worry that Nu will never be able to replace "standard" interactive shells for most users, or even for me specifically.
+But reading ["The Case for Nushell"](https://www.jntrnr.com/case-for-nushell/), I don't get a sense of what JT thinks the purpose of a shell *is*, and that makes me worry that Nu will never be able to replace "standard" interactive shells for most users, or even for me specifically.

 Perl is better for data manipulation than "classic" shells, and is syntactically a lot like a shell.
 So why haven't people been setting `chsh /usr/bin/perl` since the 90s?